gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

     ]
 ```

-The Azure built-in "Reader" role already has these permissions assigned, but it is encouraged to use the minimal version provided above.
+Azure built-in "Reader" role already has these permissions assigned, but it is encouraged to use the minimal version provided above.

 Depending on the AKS Authentication & Authorization mode, Teleport Kubernetes Service requires a different set of permissions.